iac-factory/go-cobra-cli/README.md

 ### Pre-Commit

 1. Install pre-commit from https://pre-commit.com/#install
-2. Create a `.pre-commit-config.yaml` file at the root of your repository with the following content:
+2. Create a `.pre-commit-config.yaml` file at the root of the repository with the following content:

    ```
    repos: